ZentaChain/chainnetwork-docs/CHAIN/docs/chain-networks.md

 ----->

-## Connecting Testnet

-The Chain Network on Sepolia can be added as a custom network to any EVM-compatible wallet (i.e. [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)).

 ### CHAIN Sepolia MetaMask (Testnet)

 Follow these simple steps to add the CHAIN Sepolia testnet as a custom network in MetaMask: